SringayKeno/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+For Theater Outcomes vs Launch date the data used was from the Parent catagory 'Theater' which includes subcatagories musicals, plays and spaces.
+All three are different, but particularily spaces.
+Spaces are the infrastructure for the theater (remodeling,purchase of, building new).
+With the inclusion of spaces, I think the data was limited from giving a truer picture.

 - What are some other possible tables and/or graphs that we could create?